fklein82/TAP_INSTALL_1_3/README.md

 ## Prerequisite

-- Linux Ubuntu ubuntu 22.04
+- Linux Ubuntu 22.04
 - Account on VMware Tanzu Network https://network.pivotal.io/
 - Internet connection
 - AKS K8s version 1.23.12
+- Registry like Harbor -> You can follow this tutorial to setup one with Let's Encrypt certificate: https://medium.com/swlh/setup-harbor-with-lets-encrypt-c9632cdd6fd9

 ## To Do
 Replace the values like 'TYPE_YOUR_...' in the file with your own values.